|OAK model||AI, CV, tracking, encoding…||Spatial data||PoE, IP67||Active stereo, night vision||Standalone mode||Coprocessor||Cameras|

 All OAK cameras have a number of features that can be run on the device itself:

 The OAK-D family of devices has an on-board stereo depth camera pair.
 Stereo depth perception, fused with AI capabilities, allows devices to perform Spatial AI tasks, like providing 3D spatial coordinates (XYZ) of detected objects and features, or providing class for each depth point.

 The OAK-FFC family can also perceive depth if a stereo camera pair (eg. OAK-FFC-OV9282 pair) is attached to the FFC board.

 OAK PoE models use Power-over-Ethernet for power delivery and (2-way) communication.
 All OAK PoE models also have an IP67 rated enclosure (dustproof and waterproof).
 For more information you can refer to Getting started with OAK PoE devices guide.

-Pro version of OAK camera has on-board IR laser dot projector for active stereo and IR illumination LED for night vision.
+The Pro version of OAK cameras has an on-board IR laser dot projector for active stereo and a IR illumination LED for night vision.

 Standalone mode support¶

-OAK IoT and OAK PoE models have on-board flash memory, so they can run in standalone mode, which means they don’t need to be connected to a host computer to operate.
+OAK PoE and OAK IoT models have on-board flash memory, so they can run in standalone mode, which means they don’t need to be connected to a host computer to operate.

-OAK CM models have on-board Raspberry Pi Compute Module, either CM3 or CM4.
+OAK CM models have an on-board Raspberry Pi Compute Module, either CM3 or CM4.

-OAK-FFC family supports a number of different camera modules, more information here.
+The OAK-FFC family supports a number of different camera modules For more information, see here.